kbsantamaria/html-syntax-overview-bootcamp-prep-000/README.md

 ### Open and Close Tags

-While the break tag is very useful, what if our designer says we need a header.
+While the break tag is very useful, what if our designer says we need a header?
 There is a tag for that.
 It's the `<h1>` tag.
 This will make the text much larger and bold.
 Obviously, we don't want all of our text as a header.
 To tell the browser which text should be a header, and which shouldn't we use _closing tags_.
 Closing tags are just exactly the same as tags you've seen before but prefixed with a `/`.
 The closing tag for `<h1>` would be `</h1>`.
 Here is an example

 <iframe height='265' scrolling='no' title='closing tags' src='//codepen.io/joemburgess/embed/BZpMPJ/?height=265&theme-id=0&default-tab=html,result&embed-version=2&editable=true' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='https://codepen.io/joemburgess/pen/BZpMPJ/'>closing tags</a> by Joe Burgess (<a href='https://codepen.io/joemburgess'>@joemburgess</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>